andrewchou949/discord-bot/readme.md

 **Bot invite Link: https://discord.com/oauth2/authorize?client_id=1230287001513885712&permissions=8&scope=bot+applications.commands**

+NOTE: the bot isn't being hosted anywhere, for the bot to work, download the repository and perform "node index.js" to make the bot active!

 **Below list all the steps being followed to create the entire project!**

 ### The project folder is created with "npm init -y" (for prefilled command for initialization)